alchemy-fr/Phraseanet-Docs/en/FAQ/Administration/index.rst

 When mass editing documents, error messages appear
 --------------------------------------------------

+Two cases:

-**The suhosin is compiled with the version of PHP in use**, it is possible that it limits the number of arguments per query.
+**If Suhosin extension is compiled with the version of PHP in use**, it is possible that it limits the number of arguments per query.
 To correct this malfunction, raise this limit in the PHP configuration file.
 Add the following lines in the php.ini file then restart the web server.

 .. code-block:: bash

     suhosin.post.max_vars=12000
     suhosin.request.max_vars=12000

-**If the suhosin module is not there or that the PHP version is newer than or equal to 5.3.15**, add the following in the php.ini file then restart the web server.
+**If the suhosin module is not used or if PHP version is greater or equal to 5.3.15**, add the following line in the php.ini file then restart the web server.

 .. code-block:: bash